County of Hainaut: 10th century

 As explained by Nonn, there are very few, if any, clear records of counts of all Hainaut in the 10th century.
 The region is associated by many historians such as Leon Vanderkindere with the so-called Reginarid dynasty who were a powerful and rebellious Lotharingian family, known for their frequent use of the name Reginar.
 This is because later in the 10th century a branch of this family succeeded to take the county by force, after returning from exile.
 However, while the later family clearly claimed to have once had important rights throughout Lotharingia, the exact nature of most of these is unclear, and their possession of a county in Hainaut before Reginar III can not be proven.

-The only medieval record which claims that Reginar I had direct lordship over Hainaut was the much later Dudo of Saint-Quentin, who is considered to be unreliable for this period.
+The only medieval record which claims that Reginar I held an office involving all of Hainaut was the much later Dudo of Saint-Quentin, who is considered to be unreliable for this period.
 He names Reginar as "Duke" (Latin dux) of both Hesbaye and Hainaut, and discusses his march against Rollo in Walcheren, together with a Frisian ruler named Radbod, at some point in late 9th or early 10th century.
 The late 14th century Annales Hannoniae, which give legendary origins of the Counts of Hainaut, describes this Reginar I as a count of Mons – a title held by his descendants.

 The first recorded count who was associated as a count with any part of Hainaut in a contemporary record was Count Sigehard.
 Leon Vanderkindere proposed that this Sigehard was given the county while Reginar I was out of favour.
 In fact no such connections can be proven.
 He was more clearly described as a count in the pagus Liugas, east of Liège.